Freelancer-Protocol/docs/overview.md

 <!-- ☀️🖥🔦 -->

 Dividing a single project into multiple milestones enables better planning and visibility.
-It allows for a more gradual investment (of time for the freelancer and money for the client).
+It also allows for a more gradual investment (of time for the freelancer and money for the client).

 We're putting UX first to make Freelancer Protocol a pleasant tool to manage projects on.